Over the past three years, Tushar Kute has converted from an occasional Linux user to a Linux evangelist.

 In addition to pursuing his masters degree in engineering and computer science, Kute is developing an online exam for testing students’ knowledge of the Linux operating system that will replace the university’s current Windows-only test.

-He joined The Linux Foundation as an individual member this month to stay up-to-date on developments in the industry.
+He joined The Linux Foundation as an individual supporter to stay up-to-date on developments in the industry.
 His hope is to someday publish Linux trade journals in India and attend a LinuxCon in his home country.

 “I know that India is not much aware about the use of Linux as like western countries,” he writes.
 “You have provided lots of benefits to me as an individual member but it is not possible for me to take advantage of (them) all!”